brianblakely/webtrapp/README.md

 # WebTrapp
-Run a web app as a local executable.
+Run a Web app as a local executable.
 You can report bugs and make feature requests [right over here](https://github.com/brianblakely/webtrapp/issues).

 ## How To Use